LenaKwon/LenaKwon.github.io/_posts/2019-05-15-stats-r-ggplot2.md

 __scales__    :to change axix components
            *discrete, continuous,date, date time, log, reverse scales

-           *continuous(arguments:limits,labels,breaks,na.value)
+           continuous(arguments:limits,labels,breaks,na.value)
            breakes affect the background grid lines, since these lines are linked to tick marks. e.g.  +scale_y_continous(name = "Number of Students")

-           legend : automatically created and determinded by the scale
+           legend : -automatically created and determinded by the scale
-                    name: control legend title
+                    -name: control legend title
-                    labels: control legend item labels
+                    -labels: control legend item labels
-                    legend.position
+                    -legend.position
-                    legend.justification
+                    -legend.justification

 __stats__     : a stat takes a dataset and produces a new dataset so can add new variables to an existing dataset.

-            *one example of this is the stat_bin which bin data, as is necessary for construction of a histogram stat_bin produces three new variables count, density and x(the centre of the bins) Note that the ordinart histogram command also produces these values but invisibly.
+            one example of this is the stat_bin which bin data, as is necessary for construction of a histogram stat_bin produces three new variables count, density and x(the centre of the bins) Note that the ordinart histogram command also produces these values but invisibly.
             These new values can be used, but may need to be surrounded with .. to ensure the correct variable is chosen.